 Skills you’ll build: Data analysis, client communication, project planning, strategic thinking

 Management Consultant Salary and Job Outlook

-The job outlook for a management consulting career is promising, with projected 11% growth through 2031, much faster than average for all occupations.
+The job outlook for a management consulting career is promising, with a projected 10% growth through 2032, much faster than average for all occupations.

-As companies continue searching for ways to cut costs and improve efficiency, management consultants will likely be in high demand — especially those who specialize in industries like human resources and information technology.
+As companies continue searching for ways to cut costs and improve efficiency, management consultants will likely be in high demand — especially those who specialize in industries like human resources and information technology consulting.

 Pros and Cons of a Management Consulting Career